Auddia/cicd/actions/build_and_publish_image/README.md

 ## Required Setup
 To use this action in your repository you need to do the following to setup the needed templating structure.

-1. Have a dockerfile defining the applications deployment environment
+1. Have a dockerfile defining the applications deployment environment.
+2. If you are publishing to GCP's container registry make sure to run the [setup_gcloud action](../setup_gcloud/README.md) before using this action in a job.

 ## Description
 This action builds and publishes a docker image.